 - These Translanguaging Guides from the CUNY-NYS Initiative on Emergent Bilinguals offer dozens of strategies and approaches for teachers working with emergent bilingual students at all grade levels and in all program models.

 - The Academic Senate for California Community Colleges has a dedicated page of OER syllabi and lesson plans for Spanish education in general.
 There is also a link for Heritage Language OER more specifically.
-These resources were complied as part of ASCCC’s “Open Educational Resources Initiative.”
+These resources were compiled as part of ASCCC’s “Open Educational Resources Initiative.”

 Focus Groups, Associations and Centers